gabeklein/expressive-mvc/README.md

   )
 }
 ```
+<sup><a href="https://codesandbox.io/s/example-child-controllers-xx4c9">View in CodeSandbox</a></sup>

 > Subscriber will not only subscribe to `FooBar` updates, but that of its children as well!
-This let us pull more complexity out the component, adding features without adding techincal debt.
+This lets us keep complexity out of components, and add features without adding techincal debt.

 <br/>
 <h2 id="concept-parent-model">Parent Controller</h2>

-While separating concerns, there will be times designing a Model expressly to help another makes sense, and a reference to that parent is desirable.
+While separating concerns, there will be times where designing a Model expressly to help another makes sense, and a reference to that parent is desirable.
 For this we have the `parent` instruction.

-### `parent(Type, required?)`
+#### `parent(Type, required?)`

-Returns a reference to controller to which `this` is a child.
-Optional `required` parameter will throw if child model is created without that parent, otherwise returning `undefined`.
+Returns a reference to the controller which `this` is a child.
+Optional parameter, `required` will throw if child model is created outside of that parent, otherwise property may be `undefined`.

 ```js
 import Model, { use, parent } from "@expressive/mvc";